arenzo97/arenzo97.github.io/guests.md

 # Guest Attire Guide

 We kindly invite our guests to wear colours within the following palette, reflecting the overall theme of our celebration.
+As this is a formal event, we kindly request that you wear modest attire for our celebration.

 <p align="center">
   <img